What you will study

 To find out the recommended Access module for this pathway, choose your country in the Fees section below.

 Stage 1 introduces you to the study of health and social care and the social sciences – giving you fascinating insight into the organisation of social care in the UK and different disciplinary perspectives on contemporary British society.

-An introduction to health and social care (K101) (60 credits), you’ll examine the experience of giving and receiving care in hospitals, clinics or GP surgeries; within the family and community; and in residential settings. undergraduate.qualification.pathways.Q18-3,module,K101,,1 Introducing the social sciences (DD101) (60 credits) explores the fundamentals of psychology, social policy and criminology; geography and environment; politics and international studies; and economics and sociology. undergraduate.qualification.pathways.Q18-3,module,DD101,,1
+An introduction to health and social care (K101) (60 credits), you’ll examine the experience of giving and receiving care in hospitals, clinics or GP surgeries; within the family and community; and in residential settings. undergraduate.qualification.pathways.Q18-3,module,K101,,1 Perspectives in health and social care (K118) (60 credits) explores three key aspects of health and social care in more depth: wellbeing, mental health and aging. undergraduate.qualification.pathways.Q18-3,module,K118,,1

-These modules can be studied in any order and together they provide an excellent start to your journey towards a qualification in health and social care.
+These modules provide an excellent start to your journey towards a qualification in health and social care.
 As you progress through your studies, you’ll return to their insights time and time again.

 Stage 2 begins with